ZenMate VPN Review 2023: German Quality?

 What Is ZenMate?

-ZenMate is a Berlin-based VPN provider, owned since 2018 by Kape Technologies (London), the parent company of CyberGhost and a handful of other data security programs.
-Below, we explore if ZenMate allows users to profit from this infrastructure and its experience, or if the provider needs to meditate on its purpose.
+ZenMate ⇱ is a Berlin-based VPN provider, owned since 2018 by Kape Technologies (London), the parent company of CyberGhost and a handful of other VPNs.
+Below, we check whether ZenMate allows users to profit from this infrastructure and its experience, or if the provider needs to meditate on its purpose.

 No split tunneling